Tw1stedRain/data-structures/README.md

 ### Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-We built a for loop that itterates linkedList.size()-k over the linked list, which then returns the value of the node at k.
+We built a for loop that iterates linkedList.size()-k over the linked list, which then returns the value of the node at k.

 ### Solution
 [linked list: kth from end code]()